-Directors and promoters have different responsibilities.
+Directors and promoters of company have different responsibilities.

 Unlike directors, who are hired by the company and frequently report to the chairman to administer the organisation, promoters are either the creator of the firm themselves or an organisation that solicits the public to invest in the company in order to raise money.
 He oversees the operation of the company and oversees the board of directors, reporting to the chairman in both cases.

 The director is in charge of managing and making decisions for the company.
 However, directors will only be paid through salaries and do not have any claim to the company’s revenues.
 This phrase is frequently used by businesses, and these businesses frequently have a large number of directors in various company tasks or roles of promoters.

 Which Situation a Promoter Is Held Liable?

 If the company promoter is found to be liable for pre-incorporation contracts or breach of trust or contract, If a company finds that a promoter of its company is violating its duties, then under the Company Act, there are some solutions provided to companies against the promoters, such as:

 - Sue against the promoter